MMostella/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+-When ${name} had to recieve the value from the parent function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+-It will alsway give the same statement 'Dan rolled a ___'.
+But the number will likely change because each loop generates a new number.

 c.
 What is the lexical scope of `newRoll`?

+-Anything within the personalDice function

 ### Task 3 - Stretch Goals